TheZedxD/HyprRice/README.md

    cd HyprRice
    ./install.sh
    ```
-   The script installs required packages and copies the configuration into `~/.config` for the current user.
+   The script installs required packages, configures the `greetd` login manager and copies the configuration into `~/.config` for the current user.

 ### Packages installed